 ID.me supports multiple non-English languages.
 We are constantly working to add more language support for our products.

-- Video calls are also offered in additional languages, including French, Arabic, Urdu, Mandarin, Somali, and American Sign Language.
-During calls, you can request a Trusted Referee that speaks your language.
+- Our Video Chat Agents offer support in various languages.
+In 2022, we’ve offered support for Cantonese, Creole, Farsi, Hindi, Mandarin, Nepali, Punjabi, Spanish, Urdu, and American Sign Language.
 ID.me continues to hire multilingual support in other languages so we can further meet the needs of our members.

-- You can also have family members or friends help out with translation during the video call with a Trusted Referee.
+- You can also have family members, friends or interpreters help out with interpretation during the video call with a Video Chat Agent.

 ID.me is proud to have a platform that welcomes anyone from all backgrounds to verify their identity.